isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    headers (including data link layer, IP, and UDP headers) are created and parsed by Kea, rather than by the system kernel.
-Currently, Kea can only parse the data-link layer headers with a format adhering to the IEEE 802.3 standard, and assumes this data link layer header format for all interfaces.
-Thus, Kea does not work on interfaces which use different data-link layer header formats (e.g. Infiniband).
+Currently, Kea can only parse the data-link layer headers with a format adhering to the IEEE 802.3 standard, and assumes this data-link-layer header format for all interfaces.
+Thus, Kea does not work on interfaces which use different data-link-layer header formats (e.g. Infiniband).

 -  The DHCPv4 server does not verify that an assigned address is unused.
    According to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, the